twigphp/Twig/doc/templates.rst

 pattern are fetched (an empty slot consumes a value too), and the expression returns the iterator itself.

+Do not reuse a non-rewindable iterator (like a generator) after destructuring
+it: Twig does not define the iteration state it is left in.
+A rewindable iterator can be traversed again afterwards and restarts from the beginning, according to its own behavior.

 Object Destructuring
 ~~~~~~~~~~~~~~~~~~~~